chomnr/blog/content/blog/technical-breakdown-bruteexpose.md

 ## OpenSSH Modification

-### Disabling Password Protection

-Standard OpenSSH includes a safety mechanism that prevents password leaking through timing attacks.
+Standard OpenSSH includes safety mechanisms that prevent password leaking through timing attacks.
 When trying to dump passwords, you'll see:

 ```
 ^M^?INCORRECT^@
 ```

-To bypass this, remove the following line in the OpenSSH source code: https://github.com/openssh/openssh-portable/blob/df56a8035d429b2184ee94aaa7e580c1ff67f73a/auth-pam.c#L1198
+To bypass this protection, remove the following line in the OpenSSH source code: https://github.com/openssh/openssh-portable/blob/df56a8035d429b2184ee94aaa7e580c1ff67f73a/auth-pam.c#L1198

-### Credential Logging

-To capture credentials, we need a PAM module to dump them to a text file:
+For credential logging, a custom PAM module dumps credentials to a text file:

 ```c
 #include "library.h"